This documentation is part of the "Projects with Books" initiative at zenOSmosis.

 Request Processing Pipeline

-When a client connects and sends RPC requests, the server processes them through multiple layers before reaching the storage engine.
+When a client connects and sends RPC requests, the server processes them through the Muxio RPC stack before reaching the storage engine.

 graph LR